hyperbrew/bolt-cep/README.md

 git push origin --tags
 ```

 Then your new build will be available under GitHub Releases.
+For more info, see the [YML config](.github\workflows\main.yml)

 ---